IE-bank-team/ie-bank-infrastructure/modules/network/private-endpoint/private-dns-zone-group/README.md

 ### Parameter: `name`

-The name of the private DNS zone group.
+The name of the private DNS zuno group.

 - Required: No
 - Type: string